catalyst-cloud/catalystcloud-docs/source/identity-access-management/roles.rst

 Heat Stack Owner
 ================

-The *Heat Stack Owner* role allows users access to the Heat Cloud Orchestration Service.
-Users who attempt to use Heat when they do not have this role will receive an error stating they are missing the required role.
-This role is required for interacting with the Cloud Orchestration Service, regardless of other roles.
+The *Heat Stack Owner* role allows users access to the :ref:`Catalyst Cloud Orchestration Service <cloud-orchestration>`.

-For more information on this service, please consult the documentation at :ref:`Cloud orchestration. <cloud-orchestration>`
+Users who attempt to use the service when they do not have this role will receive an error stating they are missing the required role.
+This role is required for interacting with the Orchestration Service, regardless of other roles.

-The list of explicit permissions for the Heat stack owner role:
+The list of explicit permissions for the Heat Stack Owner role:

 .. code-block:: console